mainsails/Recipes/README.md

 https://mainsails.github.io/Recipes/

-Create a new recipe as a [Markdown file](https://daringfireball.net/projects/markdown) and upload it to the recipes folder.
-The list will auto-populate and each recipe is displayed in a nice, clean format designed for use while cooking or at the store.
+Create a new recipe as a [Markdown file](https://daringfireball.net/projects/markdown), upload it to the recipes folder and append to recipelist.json.
+Each recipe is displayed in a nice, clean format designed for use while cooking or at the store.
 Each recipe will auto-generate links to a Google image search for that dish, recipes on Serious Eats and Google and for restaurants on Yelp.

 ## Features